 If you are like me, you are lazy.
-Making a UV Map for every object takes time and even if I am still sitting in my chair while doing it, it involves an internal meltdown.
-At least for me.
-Sometimes.
+Making a UV Map for every object takes time and even if I am still sitting in my chair while doing it, it can involve an internal meltdown.
 Box mapping to the rescue!

 Box mapping is a way to project a texture onto a 3D object without a UV map.
 We project the texture from 6 sides, XYZ and their negative counterparts.
 Box mapping is often called triplanar projection.
 To use box mapping for a texture in Blender, select the image texture node and change projection from flat to box.
 Use a texture coordinate node with generated or object coordinates connected to the vector slot.

 With box projection, we project the texture from six sides.
 Positive and negative X, Y and Z.

 In the UV map we can tell what pixels the faces (polygons) should have projected to it, but in box project mode we are limited to the 6 sides of projection.
 What we sacrifice with box projection is control, but what we gain is speed, lots of speed.

 Related content: The definitive tutorial to UV mapping in Blender